top of page

 ✔ 3 new features:

-1. filter students based on categories
+1. feature to filter students based on certain categories

-2. dashboard to see overview
+2. dashboard to see overview of school administration

 ✔ More intuitive experience